Adrian-Hirt/XRe/README.md

 ![](doc/img/hand_tracking.jpeg)

+## Hints

+When setting up a new machine to work on XRe, you need to have the OpenXR Loader in your path.
+For Windows, the file is in `bin/openxr_loader.dll`, which you need to add to your `PATH` in order to launch the applications.

 ## Acknowledgements

 * The textures in `data/textures` were downloaded from https://ambientcg.com/, licensed under the Creative Commons CC0 1.0 Universal License.